 Opportunities

-Our lab welcomes inquiries by prospective students who share similar research interests.
+Our lab is actively recruiting prospective students who share similar research interests.
 Contact Prof. Feder at feder.2@nd.edu